Rio da Yung OG: Legal issues

 On February 27, 2019, Rio da Yung OG and 14 co-defendants were charged for multiple federal crimes.
 Rio da Yung OG was sentenced to five years in federal prison after pleading guilty to one count of possession of a firearm in furtherance of a drug trafficking crime.
 He began serving his sentence in Summer 2021 after surrendering himself at the behest of the court.

 Rio's arrest sparked the "Free Rio" movement.
 Rappers Trippie Redd and Louie Ray made songs dedicated to freeing Rio.
 The rapper Peezy also released the mixtape Free Rio.
 Other rappers supporting his release included 42 Dugg, BabyTron, and RMC Mike.

+In addition to American artists, the #FREERIO movement resonated with Russian musicians, particularly those from the creative collective Melon Music.
+The most active support came from rapper OG Buda, who in 2021 released an album titled FREERIO.
+Later, its sequels — the albums FREERIO 2 and FREERIO 3 were released.
+These releases became highly popular on the Russian music scene and are noted for preserving the distinct Detroit musical style, similar to the sound of Rio Da Yung OG himself.
+In an interview, OG Buda explicitly stated that with these albums he wanted to pay tribute to Rio Da Yung OG.

+Another member of the collective, 163ONMYNECK, has frequently referenced the movement's slogans in his work.
+Phrases like "Free Rio" and "Free ghetto" appear in his lyrics, for example in the songs "Ugaday melodiyu" (Guess the Melody), "Vosap" (Wassup), "Shchit tolkin" (Shit Talkin'), and the track "Free Rio" is directly dedicated to Rio Da Yung OG.
+Support for the idea has also been expressed by other Melon Music representatives, including Scally Milano, as reflected in their joint track "Beseda" (Conversation).

 He was released from jail on December 11, 2024, having served 3 years and 8 months of his sentence.